sirhair/calebspitch/readme.md

 * variables/functions camelCased.

 ##Using package
+ you won't have a gulpfile when you first run.
+So copy the gulpfile from components to your main folder.
+We had to do this due to slightly different development configurations.

   * Run your local server.
   * Before coding, open the theme folder using a command line interface, and run: